You are here

 The lack of drug interactions, low incidence of side effects and suggestive findings in small studies require additional research attention and counsel responsible consumer use as the data are being developed.

-MHA encourages additional research to determine whether the promise of CES can be fulfilled, without the serious side effects of large-current ECT, Transcranial Electrostimulation ("TES") or deep brain stimulation (higher-intensity forms of brain stimulation, not discussed in this outline).
+MHA encourages additional research to determine whether the promise of CES can be fulfilled, without the serious side effects of large-current ECT, Transcranial Electrostimulation (“TES”) or deep brain stimulation (higher-intensity forms of brain stimulation, not discussed in this outline).
 Future studies should target an understanding of the mechanisms or neurophysiology of both DC and AC methods of neuromodulation, as well as results for a broad range of mental health conditions, particularly depression, since most past studies of depression have been small and generally not double-blind.
-Efficacy with bipolar disorder has not been studied at all, although the anecdotal evidence is positive.
 A large number of suggested uses remain to be explored.
+Research on the use of CES in children and during pregnancy and larger, double-blind studies of treatment efficacy would be particularly helpful.

 Promising, but not yet proven.
 But given minimal side effects, experimentation with CES is a reasonable choice if other treatments prove ineffective or are poorly tolerated.